peti2001/secret-server-task/README.md

 Your task is to implement a secret server.
 The secret server can be used to store and share secrets using the random generated URL.
 But the secret can be read only a limited number of times after that it will expire and won’t be available.
 The secret may have TTL.
 After the expiration time the secret won’t be available anymore.
-You can find the detailed API documentation in the attached YAML file.
+You can find the detailed API documentation in the swagger.yaml file.
 We recommend to use [Swagger](https://editor.swagger.io/) or any other OpenAPI implementation to read the documentation.